NethServer/nethsecurity/packages/nginx/README.md

 If a directive can be used multiple times, it's represented as a UCI list.

-The `nginx-proxy` utility reads all the location objects from UCI config and creates the nginx configuration inside `/etc/nginx/conf.d/<server>.proxy` files, like `/etc/nginx/conf.d/_lan.proxy`.
+The `nginx-proxy-gen` utility reads all the location objects from UCI config and creates the nginx configuration inside `/etc/nginx/conf.d/<server>.proxy` files, like `/etc/nginx/conf.d/_lan.proxy`.
 Then, the generated files must be explicitly added to the `include` option of the server object.